 Over the past 20 years Stephen has been involved in all aspects of the lifecycle of property development and investment.
 Stephen took on the role of Director of BCHF in 2016 and along with the Founder Tina Tian has built a committed and passionate team around them.

-Under his guidance the foundation has taken on several key partnerships, notably a 3-year program with Lifeline to develop a culturally responsive mandarin speaking service for crisis support, significant contribution the 2018 biennale, Support for the UNSW A&D Annual, support for the Big Anxiety Festival, as well as Foundation programs that support emerging artists and sponsored wellness seminars delivered by industry leaders to corporate partners.
+Under his guidance the foundation has taken on several key partnerships, notably a 3-year program with Lifeline to develop a culturally responsive mandarin speaking service for crisis support, significant contribution to the 2018 Biennale of Sydney, support for the UNSW A&D Annual, The Big Anxiety Festival, as well as Foundation programs that support emerging artists and sponsored mental health seminars delivered by industry leaders to corporate and community partners.

 Newly migrated from China, Ariel holds a Master’s Degree in Arts Management from Central Academy of Fine Arts in Beijing.
 Since arriving in Australia, Ariel has been passionate about driving cultural exchange between China and Australia.